 The Roscoe Library has a book club, Reading with Spiritual Eyes, based on works of fiction.
 Aligning with school terms, we explore four (sometimes five!) books per year.
 Generic questions are provided below which assist with our discussions, and additional ones are used when helpful.
-Toward the end of term, we gather at the Roscoe Library to discuss our insights, for refreshments and to ‘launch’ the next book.
+Toward the end of term, we gather at the Roscoe Library to discuss our insights and share refreshments.
 If you’re not able to be with us in person, you’re invited to join us via Zoom.
 All are welcome, but please register for set-up purposes or to receive the zoom link.

 We meet once per term on a Tuesday from 5:30pm - 7:00pm.
-Our Term 2 book chat is on 2 July and we’ll be discussing One Illumined Thread by Sally Colin-James.
+Our Term 4 book chat is on 12 November and we’ll be discussing Chai Time at Cinnamon Gardens by Shankari Chandran!

-Mark your calendars now for our other 2024 dates: 27 August and 12 November.
+Mark your calendars now for our tentative 2025 dates: 25 March, 17 June, 16 September and 2 December.

 Questions you may choose to guide your group’s discussion …